Starbucks Statistics 2026: Stores, Market Share & Employees

-Starbucks sources its coffee from over 30 countries within the "Bean Belt, emphasizing ethical practices through its Coffee and Farmer Equity (C.A.F.E.) program.
+Starbucks sources its coffee from over 400,000 farmers in 30 countries within the "Bean Belt, emphasizing ethical practices through its Coffee and Farmer Equity (C.A.F.E.) program.
 So, how did Starbucks manage to grow to where it is presently?
-And where does it stand in terms of financials and consumer preference?
+And where does it stand in terms of financials and consumer preferences?
 Know all of this in this post.

 - The company serves approximately 100 million global customers each week.